Scotland confirms Covid boosters for over-40s

 - Published

-People aged between 40 and 49 will be offered Covid booster vaccinations, Scotland's chief medical officer has confirmed.
+People aged between 40 and 49 will be offered Covid booster vaccinations, the Scottish government has confirmed.

-Dr Gregor Smith also said those aged 16 and 17, who were initially offered only a single dose, will be allowed a second jab.
+It was also announced that those aged 16 and 17, who were initially given only a single dose, will be now be offered a second jab.

 The move follows new advice from the UK government's vaccine experts.

+Health Secretary Humza Yousaf welcomed the advice and said his job was to see how quickly it could be put into operation.

-Dr Smith said the vaccinations would be offered once the earlier priority groups had been given their boosters.
+Scotland's chief medical officer Dr Gregor Smith said the booster vaccinations for over-40s would be offered once the earlier priority groups had been given theirs.

 He said the 40 to 49-year-old group would soon be able to book their own appointments through the NHS online portal - which is now live for 50 to 59-year-olds.